moddyz/dotfiles/README.md

-# LinuxConfig
+# UnixConfig

-Personal linux or MacOS configuration files.
+Personal Linux or MacOS configuration files.

 Run `install.sh` to deploy the configuration files to your home directory.